There was an old Batman episode where Batman meets Clayface, a former actor with the power to assume any shape or identity he chooses.

 The cycle continues and perpetuates.

-Here’s an article and book chapter specifically about identity crises and how to gain a clear sense of your real self:
+Here are some writings specifically about identity crises and how to gain a clear sense of your real self:

 You can indeed know exactly who you are.
 And you can still be and become the best version of that totally unique individual, one the world wouldn’t be the same without.